-Winter is a tough time for cyclists given the reduced daylight hours, colder weather and component-destroying conditions.
+Winter is a tough time for cyclists.
+Reduced daylight hours, colder weather and component-destroying conditions can all make it difficult to get into a rhythm with your training.

-Even so, it’s still possible to get around these limitations by putting together a well thought out, purposeful and time-efficient training programme specifically designed for this part of the year.
+Even so, it’s still possible to get around these limitations by putting together a well thought out, purposeful and time-efficient training plan.

 Do some testing